nozuwe/sandbox/README.md

 # sandbox
-this is my first github
+this is my first github.

 It's very hot day today in Japan
 ## Can you read me?